yatsenkoM/SelfAssessment/Skills/JavaScript.md

   - for..in: 🙋 explained
   - for..of: 🙋 explained
   - for await: 🎓 known
-  - throw: 🎓 known
+  - throw: 🖐️ used
-  - break: 🎓 known
+  - break: 🖐️ used
-  - continue: 🎓 known
+  - continue: 🖐️ used
-  - import: 🖐️ used
+  - import: 🙋 explained
-  - export: 🖐️ used
+  - export: 🙋 explained
   - label
-  - try..catch: 🎓 known
+  - try..catch: 🙋 explained
-  - switch: 🖐️ used
+  - switch: 🙋 explained
-  - class: 🖐️ used
+  - class: 🙋 explained
-  - new Error: 🎓 known
+  - new Error: 🖐️ used
-  - with: 👂 heard
+  - with: 🎓 known
 - Functions
   - function declaration: 🙋 explained
   - function expression: 🙋 explained
   - return: 🙋 explained
-  - default parameters: 🖐️ used
+  - default parameters: 🙋 explained
   - functional object: 🖐️ used
 - Data structures
   - Array: 🙋 explained
   - mixin: 🎓 known
-  - extend: 🎓 known
+  - extend: 🖐️ used
   - typed arrays: 🎓 known
   - Map: 🎓 known
   - Set: 🎓 known